PowerX-NOT/NavGuard/README.md

 ## Usage

-1. Pair your Android device with the LoRa emergency device via Bluetooth
+1. Pair your Android device with the NavGuard emergency device via Bluetooth
 2. Use the app to send regular messages or emergency alerts
 3. Hold the SOS button for 5 seconds to trigger automatic emergency alert with GPS
 4. Messages are transmitted via LoRa to other devices in range (10-15km)